Vicky Galindo: Career

 Galindo played for the University of California, Berkeley Golden Bears from 2003–2005 and for West Valley Junior College for the 2002 season.
 She was an undergrad assistant at Cal in 2006.
 Galindo was on the US national team from 2005-2007.
 She was also the assistant coach for the San Jose State in 2007.
 In 2009 she took the head coaching position at West Valley College and became an associate faculty member.
 She was hired full time in 2014, and teaches in the Kinesiology Department as the lead Pilates certificate instructor.
 She went to high school at James Logan High School in Union City, California where she graduated in 2001.
 Galindo started playing at age 4 when her dad coached her brother's baseball team.
 There was an extra jersey and he told her to go play.

 She was inducted to the Cal Hall of Fame in 2015, and her Jersey was retired in 2013 from the NPF Chicago Bandits.

+Personal life

 In 2014, she married Eddie Piatt.
 The couple have three children together.